 - a.
-Bodywork within the volumes defined as RV-RBW-R50 and RV-RBW-SPOD, must produce no more than a single tangent continuous curve when intersected with any X plane.
+Bodywork outboard of Y=25 and within the volumes defined as RV-RBW-EC -and RV-RBW-SPOD, must produce no more than a single tangent continuous curve when intersected with any X plane.
 This tangent continuous curve may not contain any radius less than 50mm. - b.
-The surfaces lying within these volumes, which are forward of X_R=-360 must not contain any apertures (other than those permitted by Article 3.5.8) or contain any vertical surfaces which lie parallel to the plane C-C.
+The surfaces lying within RV-RBW-EC and RV-RBW-SPOD, which are forward of X_R =-360 must not contain any apertures (other than those permitted by Article 3.5.8) or contain any vertical surfaces which lie parallel to the plane C-C.